 - 1. Select one of the following data options:

-- A string field 🔒
+- A string field 📠

 - A string field

-in plus a number
+In plus a number

-∑ or rate/ratio field
+D or rate/ratio field

-in plus a number in plus
+R/

 - Note: If you do not select a number or rate/ratio field, your data will be aggregated and a count will be displayed.

 - 2. Create the donut chart using the following steps:

 - a.
 Drag the selected fields to a new card.

 - b.
 Hover over the Chart drop zone.

 - c.
 Drop the selected fields on Donut Chart.

-Tip: You can also create charts using the Chart menu above the data pane or the Visualization type button on an existing card.
+Tip: You can also create charts using the Chart menu above the data pane or the Visualization type button an existing card.
 For the Chart menu, only charts that are compatible with your data selection will be enabled.
 For the Visualization type menu, only compatible visualizations (including maps, charts, or tables) will be displayed.